ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 that you split your code up in functions that are short enough to view without scrolling.

+We include checks for Python, R, NCL, and yaml files, most of which are described in more detail in the sections below.
+This includes checks for invalid syntax and formatting errors.
+`Pre-commit <https://pre-commit.com/>`__ is a handy tool that can run all of these checks automatically.
+It knows knows which tool to run for each filetype, and therefore provides a simple way to check your code!

 Pre-commit
 ~~~~~~~~~~

-`Pre-commit <https://pre-commit.com/>`__  is a tool that runs a series of
-tools to automatically point out issues in the code such as missing semicolons,
-trailing whitespace, and debug statements.
-Some of these are fixed
-automatically.
-We include checks for Python, R, NCL, and yaml files, most of
-which are described in more detail in the sections below.
-Pre-commit knows
-which tool to run for each filetype, and provides a simple way to run all
-the necessary tools at once!

 To run ``pre-commit`` on your code, go to the ESMValTool directory
 (``cd ESMValTool``) and run